 Get an SR-22.

 A majority of states allow drivers the opportunity to regain their insurance coverage with the filing of an SR-22.
 This form is often required to reinstate or maintain driving privileges after certain traffic-related offenses, including DUI convictions.
 This “Certificate of Financial Responsibility” is meant for high-risk insurance policies as an alternative to a cash deposit.
 It may be required by the courts or your state DMV in order to retain or reinstate your driving privileges.
 The document proves your ability to pay for any damages you may cause while driving.
 The court will notify you at the time of your ruling if your case requires you to obtain an SR-22.
-If the requirement is state ordered, you will receive a notice from your department of motor vehicles.
+If the requirement is state ordered, you will receive a notice from your department of motor vehicles and you will have to buy sr22 illinois insurance.

 Complete a DUI program.